-- 1. The Awards Committee shall encourage nominations for IEEE awards relevant to the scope and interests of the IEEE Communications Society. - 2.
-A link to IEEE's Web site for open call for nominations shall be posted on ComSoc's Web page for Awards, and published in ComSoc's Enews when requested by the Awards Committee Chair. - 3.
-The ComSoc support staff member shall maintain liaison with IEEE and TAB Awards Staff and relay received information to the Awards Committee chair.
+- 6.1 A link to IEEE's Web site for open call for nominations shall be posted on ComSoc's Web page for Awards, and published in ComSoc's Enews when requested by the Awards Committee Chair. - 6.2 The ComSoc support staff member shall maintain liaison with IEEE and TAB Awards Staff and relay received information to the Awards Committee chair.
 The Awards Committee chair shall, in turn, remind the Awards Committee, and the relevant ComSoc Boards, Councils, Committees and Officers about relevant IEEE awards and the deadlines for nominations.